Professor Louise Lawrence

 I completed my BA, MA, and PhD at Exeter before moving north of the border for six years as Teaching Fellow in New Testament Studies at the University of St Andrews (2000-2003) and then Lecturer in New Testament Studies at the University of Glasgow (2003-2006).
 I returned to Exeter as Lecturer in New Testament Studies in 2006, and became a Senior Lecturer in New Testament Studies in 2011.
+In 2018 I was promoted to Associate Professor in New Testament Studies.
 My major research interests are anthropological approaches to, and cultural and contextual implications of, the interpretation of biblical texts.
 Latterly this has been particularly focussed on embodiment and disability.

 My PhD thesis was published as An Ethnography of the Gospel of Matthew (Tubingen: Mohr Siebeck, 2002).
 My second book, explicitly brought cultural anthropology into dialogue with biblical texts.
 See Reading with Anthropology: Exhibiting Aspects of New Testament Religion, Paternoster, 2005.
 See also my co-edited volume with M. Aguilar, Anthropology and Biblical Studies: Avenues of Approach, Deo 2004.